vdutts7/youtube-gpt/README.md

 **UI/UX:** change to your liking.

-**Bot behavior:** edit prompt template in `/src/pages/api/chat-chain.ts` to fine-tune and add greater control on the bot's outputs.
+**Bot personality:** edit prompt template in `/src/pages/api/chat-chain.ts` to fine-tune and add greater control on the bot's outputs.

-**Data:** change URLs to handle whatever pages you want

 <p align="right">(<a href="#readme-top">back to top</a>)</p>